www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/projects/2025-02-28-sigma-grind-from-march-4th-to-march-16th.md

 * [ ] Import and export input data in Gel editor.
 * [ ] Fix Gel UI's no-code editor.
 * [ ] Consider contacting school.
+* [ ] Integrate symbiosis project into objectives, even though the status of symbiosis is questionable.